daxxded/Nadiya/README.md

 ## Configuration & Data

-- `data/balance.json` – tunable numbers for stat deltas, timers, quiz rewards, and event thresholds.
+- `data/balance.json` – tunable numbers for stat deltas, timers, quiz rewards, the new `"home"` snack bonuses, and event thresholds.
 - `data/ai/settings.json` – toggle AI integration.
-Set `"provider"` to `"huggingface"`, `"openrouter"`, `"koboldcpp"`, or `"generic"`, point `"endpoint"` to the free service you prefer, and drop the API key name in `"api_key_env"`.
+Set `"provider"` to `"pollinations"`, `"huggingface"`, `"openrouter"`, `"koboldcpp"`, or `"generic"`, point `"endpoint"` to the free service you prefer, and drop the API key name in `"api_key_env"`.
 When disabled the dialogue falls back to deterministic canned lines.
 - `data/dialogue/bank.json` – lightweight branching dialogue nodes used to seed scripted beats before AI responses.

 Edit these files to rebalance without touching code.
 The game hot-loads them on boot and caches in memory.